 Content shall mean all human and machine readable data retained, maintained and displayed in the Product or via the NBS Chorus Service, other than the Subscriber Data.

 Contract means the contract, entered into between the Subscriber and NBS for the use of the Product and/or the NBS Chorus Service and the Training for the Term, in accordance with these Terms and Conditions.

-Data Protection Legislation the UK Data Protection Legislation and any other European Union legislation relating to personal data and all other legislation and regulatory requirements in force from time to time which apply to a party relating to the use of personal data (including, without limitation, the privacy of electronic communications);
+Data Protection Legislation the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 and any other legislation relating to personal data and all other legislation and regulatory requirements in force from time to time which apply to a party relating to the use of personal data (including, without limitation, the privacy of electronic communications);

 Initial Term means the initial duration of the Licence and the Subscription as specified on the NBS Order Form, which shall begin on the Commencement Date and shall end on the expiration of the time period specified on the NBS Order Form unless terminated earlier in accordance with the provisions of these Terms and Conditions.

 Intellectual Property Rights means the patents, rights to inventions, copyright and related rights, trademarks, trade names and domain names, rights in get-up, rights in goodwill or to sue for passing off, rights in designs, rights in computer software, database rights, rights in confidential information (including know-how and trade secrets) and any other intellectual property rights, in each case whether registered or unregistered and including all applications (or rights to apply) for, and renewals or extensions of, such rights and all similar or equivalent rights or forms of protection which may now or in the future subsist in any part of the world.

 Legacy System means any Product or Service, other than the NBS Chorus Service, provided by NBS for the drafting of specifications or other construction contract documents.